 Alan Teitelbaum, Past Chair

 SHAL Past Chair Alan Teitelbaum had a diverse career a medicine and psychiatry in California.
 For over 30 years he also actively participated in a number of medically and psychiatrically-related nonprofit organizations.
 He has been a part-time resident of Key West since 1990 and a full-time resident since 2008.
 Alan graduated from the City of Key West Ambassador’s Academy in 2010.
 He joined the SHAL Board in 2011 and credits joining the Board to his desire help our efforts to improve the lives of the Homeless members of our community.
 He is also a Board Member of the Rural Health Network of Monroe County.
 He is committed to improving health care and reducing medical expenses for everyone in Monroe County.

-in the conference room of Rural Health Network at 3706 N. Roosevelt Boulevard in Key West.
+at the Rural Health Network conference room, 3706 N Roosevelt Boulevard, Key West.